 GET to retrieve the resources needed to display the web page.

-GET requests appear in a link or the address bar of the browser.
+GET requests are initiated by clicking a link or via the address bar of a browser.
 When you type an address like

 https://www.reddit.com into the address bar of your browser, you're making a